Burton, Texas: Education

-The Town of Burton is served by the Burton Independent School District.
+Burton is served by the Burton Independent School District.

 Texas Cotton Gin Museum and Festival

 Burton is home to the Texas Cotton Gin Museum, which is located at the Burton Farmers Gin.
 The gin was built in 1914 and is considered to be the oldest working cotton gin in the country.
-Every year in the Spring, the Texas Cotton Gin Museum hosts the Burton Cotton Gin Festival.
+Every year in the spring, the Texas Cotton Gin Museum hosts the Burton Cotton Gin Festival.
 During the annual festival, the cotton gin runs, powered by a 16-ton, 125-horsepower 1925 Bessemer engine called "Lady B."

-Dance Hall
+Dance hall

 La Bahia Turn Verein hall is located about 5 miles southwest of the town of Burton.
 This hall hosts a regular antique fair, as well as traditional dances.